Table of contents

 You’ll pay a fee for each sale.
 Most BNPL providers will charge both a flat fee and a commission that’s based on transaction value and volumes.
 Payout times also differ, usually starting at 24 hours.
 Be sure to compare rates and choose a payment platform that best supports your business.
 As with any service, make sure you read the fine print.

 Buy now, pay later services are likely here to stay, and they may offer benefits for your business, from increased average order value to higher conversion rates.
 Choose a BNPL service provider that will support your business in the long run.
-And once you’ve set up installment payments, ensure your current and prospective customers know about the offering by promoting it on your website, email newsletter, and social media pages.
+And once you’ve set up instalment payments, ensure your current and prospective customers know about the offering by promoting it on your website, email newsletter, and social media pages.